 West Yellowstone, Montana is a great location to pick as your home base as you explore Yellowstone National Park.
 There are so many great things to do in West Yellowstone that will help to compliment your time in Yellowstone National Park.

 Below we share our list of things to do on your trip to West Yellowstone along with where to eat and where to stay.
+Interested in having your whole Yellowstone trip planned out for you?!
+Check out our Yellowstone guides by clicking here.
+We have 1, 3 and 7 day guides.

 Table of Contents